activecollab/user/README.md

 print $user->formatName(ActiveCollab\User\UserInterface::NAME_INITIALS) . "\n";
 ```

+## Users with Accounts

 If the app has a concept of users with accounts, these classes should implement `ActiveCollab\User\UserInterface` and provide access to required properties:

 1. User ID,
 2. User's email address,
 3. User's first and last name or full name.

+Depending on what you have stored for #3, you can use one of the two traits to get most of the UserInterface implementation pasted to your user classes:

+1. `ActiveCollab\User\UserInterface\ImplementationUsingFirstAndLastName`
+2. `ActiveCollab\User\UserInterface\ImplementationUsingFullName`

+## Serialization

 All instances that implement `ActiveCollab\User\UserInterface` can be serialized to JSON: